cloudfoundry/cf-mysql-release/README.md

 ## Known Limitations

 ###MyISAM Tables
 This release does not support replication of MyISAM Tables.
-While we do not allow the creation of MyISAM tables, any previously existing ones will only exist on the primary node.
+However, the service does not prevent the creation of MyISAM tables.
+When MyISAM tables are created, the tables will be created on every node (DDL statements are replicated), but data written to the node won't be replicated.
+If the persistent disk is lost, data will be lost.
 To change a table from MyISAM to InnoDB, please follow this [guide](http://dev.mysql.com/doc/refman/5.5/en/converting-tables-to-innodb.html).